TechSnazzy/sean-blog/_posts/2018-07-28-learning-javascript-callback-functions.md

 So lessons learned:

-1. First, make sure you understand the fundamentals.
+1. Make sure you understand the fundamentals.
 VERY IMPORTANT!
-2. Second, to learn each subject I think it’s best to:

-- go through the Udacity lesson once — don’t even complete the parts — just go through it quickly.
+2. Learn each subject.
+Go through the Udacity lesson once — don’t even complete the parts — just go through it quickly.
-- Then 2) find a better lesson on the Internet about the subject and learn it that way (YouTube, Udemy, etc).
+3. Then find a better lesson on the Internet about the subject and learn it that way (YouTube, Udemy, etc).
-- Then 3) go back over the Udacity lesson (it will then make more sense) and complete the parts.
+4. Then go back over the Udacity lesson (it will then make more sense) and complete the parts.
-- And 4) practice it by writing simple versions of whatever part you are learning.
+5. And practice it by writing simple versions of whatever part you are learning.
-- And as you go, explain to yourself what you are doing.
+6. And as you go, explain to yourself what you are doing.
 Speak it out loud as if you are explaining it to yourself.

 I’m not sure if these will work for others to help with the learning process but it’s definitely working for me.